adityapawar1/Cornucopia/README.md

 The goal of the image recognition software is to implement a model that efficiently classifies ingredients from a picture.
 Powered by state of the art technology such as machine learning and web scraping, Cornucopia identifies recipes with your everyday ingredients.

+Created by: Akhil Datla, Aditya Pawar, Brayden Tam, Vivek Nadig in the HackUMass Hackathon